 According to UPS, it ships over 19.1 million packages in more than 220 countries every single day.

 To overcome logistical problems and route planning issues on such a huge scale, UPS uses advanced route planning software and a fleet management system called Orion.
-This system is based on an advanced algorithm that creates the best multi-stop route map for a driver.
-It gets its data from routes previously driven by their drivers.
+The UPS delivery planner is based on an advanced algorithm that creates the best multi-stop route map for a driver.
+It gets its data from routes previously driven by its drivers.
 The data aims to find out:

 - Where drivers are losing most of their time on any particular multi-stop route